New around here?

 Wondering what that grey border around your images is?
 It’s what we call the trim zone — any amount of that area could be trimmed off during production.
 You’ll want to make sure that no important details (like words or faces) lie within that zone, and that full bleed images go all the way through it to the edge of the page.

 Ready to fine tune?
-You can head over to the Preview Tab to get a good look at your pages, taking note of any changes you want to make.
+You can click on the Preview button to get a good look at your pages, taking note of any changes you want to make.
 And if you see a low-resolution warning on any of your photos, that means your photo may not print quite as clearly as you’d like - you can experiment with moving the image to a smaller layout to help condense the pixels so the image prints more clearly.
 Don’t worry, the actual warning will not print on your photos.

 Once everything looks good, you’re free to add your project to your cart and place your order!